 A problem with claiming to have personal relationships with the Gods is that it implies that the Gods gain something from us that they do not already have.
-Relationships can only occur between people; with limitations, rules, etiquette, and expectations.
+Relationships can only occur between people, with limitations, rules, etiquette, and expectations.
 These are uniquely human, and cannot be expected from the Gods, as they are limitless, beyond all rules and above us.
 A relationship can’t be had because of this, as how can we have a relationship with something that already has everything?
-Rather what we have can best be defined as personal relations; a one-way experience, our experience.
+Rather what we have can best be defined as personal relations, which are a one-way experience: our experience.

 We don’t have relationships with the Gods